OpenAiTx/OpenAiTx/projects/alexandru-dinu/igcc/README-en.md

 [![Code style: black](https://img.shields.io/badge/code%20style-black-000000.svg)](https://github.com/psf/black)

 > [!NOTE]
-> The original repo from Andy Balaam is here: https://codeberg.org/andybalaam/igcc.
+> The original repository from Andy Balaam is here: https://codeberg.org/andybalaam/igcc.
 > In this fork, I've done some refactoring and tried to make it easier to use.

 > [!WARNING]